Equity capital markets in India: regulatory overview

 To compare answers across multiple jurisdictions visit the Equity Capital Markets Country Q&A tool.

-This Q&A is part of the PLC multi-jurisdictional guide to capital markets law.
-For a full list of jurisdictional Q&As visit www.practicallaw.com/capitalmarkets-mjg.
+This Q&A is part of the global guide to capital markets law.
+For a full list of jurisdictional Q&As visit www.practicallaw.com/capitalmarkets-guide.

 Main equity markets/exchanges